RhythmicSound/sdsshared/README.md

 (im impl) UpdateDataset(vt)(*VersionManager,error){
   ... // Logic to keep the database synced with a master versioned dataset archive somehwere

     //Passing a VersionManager as an arg should overwrite internal VM created in New.
-Must accept nil to use default }
+    //Must accept nil to use default
+}
 ```